Calendar icon December 1, 2023

 Security Deposit Alternatives for Property Managers and Residents

-What is a security deposit?
 A security deposit is a one-time, refundable payment made by a tenant before moving into your single-family rental home.
 It acts as financial insurance against potential damages, unpaid rent, or cleaning fees incurred during their tenancy.
-Security deposits represent an enormous amount of money, constantly changing hands in the SFR community.
+Security deposits are large sums of money, and constantly change hands in the single-family rental (SFR) community.

-Traditional security deposits exist for good reasons but aren’t ideal for everyone.
-They can cost well over the first month's rent for residents and can be a hassle for property managers and investors.
-If you’re at all familiar with our Triple Win approach and resident benefits, it probably won’t surprise you to learn that, yes, there is a different way.
+Traditional security deposits are standard in the industry but aren’t ideal for everyone.
+They can typically cost over the first month’s rent for residents and can be a hassle to manage for property managers and investors.

-Insurance, surety bonds through a bond company, and the ACH authorization are all available through third-party vendors, which are increasing in popularity.
+These options, however, are not a one-size strategy.
+They can vary based on the business size, strategy, and state and local laws.
+In addition, there are several different ways to apply.
+For example, insurance, surety bonds through a bond company, and ACH authorization are all available through third-party vendors, which are increasing in popularity.

 Pure insurance